phasegenomics/FALCON-Phase/README.md

 |         | O       | qsub_log/       | dir for stdout |
 | aln     | CPU     | -pe smp 24      | number of cores requested for bwa mapping |

-__NOTES__: the number of CPUs specified in the `cluster.config.sge.json` should match that in environemtal settings in config.json.
-Make sure you create the `qsub_log` dir before launching the job.
+__NOTES__: the number of CPUs specified in the `cluster.config.sge.json` should match that in environmetal settings in config.json.
+Make sure you create the `qsub_log` dir before launching the job!!

 Below is the command to run snakemake on PacBio's SGE cluster.
 This command runs 50 concurrent jobs and pulls the other `qsub` parameters from the `cluster.config.sge.json` file.